tassyk/security/Security-Tools.md

 - [SearchSploit](https://www.exploit-db.com/searchsploit) : command line search tool for Exploit-DB that also allows you to take a copy of Exploit Database with you, everywhere you go
 - [RapidScan](https://github.com/skavngr/rapidscan) : The Multi-Tool Web Vulnerability Scanner
 - [Qualys VMDR](https://www.qualys.com/subscriptions/vmdr/) : All-in-One Vulnerability Management, Detection, and Response
+- [ChopChop](https://github.com/michelin/ChopChop) : is a command-line tool for dynamic application security testing on web applications, initially written by the Michelin CERT.

 ### Pentest
 - [NMAP | NMAP NSE](https://nmap.org/) : Network exploration tool and security / port scanner